bitfoundation/bitplatform/docs/bit-server-side/odata.md

 Run the app, you can insert/update/delete/read categories and products using swagger ui.
 You can invoke OData queries such as $filter there.

-C# / JavaScript / TypeScript client
+How to generate C# / JavaScript / TypeScript clients?

 Background Job Worker